 1. Focus on engagement.

-Instagram's main value proposition is that the platform brings people and things they love together.
+Instagram's main value proposition is that the platform brings together people and the things they love.
 That's why engagement is a top metric for this platform.

-According to Vana Korrapati, a digital marketing strategist and social media manager, "I always try to engage my audience by including some of them in my posts.
+Vana Korrapati, a digital marketing strategist and social media manager, says, "I always try to engage my audience by including some of them in my posts.
 This brings my audience together for a meaningful conversation."

-I love this tip because Korrapati uses a specific tactic for a specific goal.
-This means that she's created a SMART goal — one that's specific, measurable, attainable, relevant, and time-bound.
+Korrapati uses a clear tactic for a particular goal, meaning she's created a SMART goal — one that's specific, measurable, attainable, relevant, and time-bound.

 You're more likely to attain goals with those qualities.

-For example, your goal on Instagram can't just be to raise awareness.
-You need to know what tactics you're going to use and how you're going to measure that specifically, whether it's through follower count, impressions, reach, or engagement.
+For example, your goal on Instagram should be more than just raising awareness.
+You need to know what tactics you will use and how to measure that precisely, whether it's through follower count, impressions, reach, or engagement.

 Korrapati measures her goal of brand awareness through engagement metrics.
 She says, "My main motive on Instagram is to build awareness, so I track follower count, impressions, and reach."